 - Blue = Bosch

-But, things get a bit murkier when it comes to multiple manufacturers who are distinguished by the same color.
-Take Red for instance; it really depends on what tools Pros use that would have them think of another company instead of Milwaukee.
-For pneumatic nailers or staplers in red, folks will think about SENCO.
-For rotary hammers or demo hammers, Hilti comes to mind first.
+However, things get a bit murkier when it comes to multiple tool manufacturers using similar colors.
+Take Red for instance.
+It really depends on what tools Pros use.
+Instead of Milwaukee, those using framing nailers or staplers might think about SENCO.
+For rotary hammers or demo hammers, Hilti comes to mind.

-Having attended a number of manufacturers’ tool events, the product managers and marketing folks will refer to the competition by the field dress colors as well.
+Having attended a number of manufacturers’ tool events, the product managers and marketing folks also refer to the competition by color.

 Ask contractors what the above tool is, and you are likely to hear, “SAWZALL” more often than not.
 The trouble for most brands that produce reciprocating saws, however, is that SAWZALL is Milwaukee Tool’s trade name.
+Technically, you only have the Milwaukee SawZall.
+Everything else is a reciprocating saw.
 This begs the question of whether tradespeople are more likely to purchase additional tools based on the performance of one tool, or whether they’ll be more apt to choose based on the specific application?

 Entire Line vs Application Specific